StackVista/stackstate-docs/configure/security/rbac/rbac_roles.md

 ## Overview

-Every user in StackState needs to have a subject and a set of [permissions](rbac_permissions.md) assigned; this combination is called a role.
-A role describes a group of users that can access a specific data set.
+Every user in StackState has a role assigned.
+Roles combine a subject and a set of [permissions](rbac_permissions.md) and describe a group of users that can access a specific data set.
 StackState ships with four predefined roles and you can also create custom names and groups to match your needs.

 ## Predefined roles